CILAB-ROBOTICS/humanoid-bench/README.md

 The default setup uses **scalar instruction vectors** indicating pressure levels (`0.2`, `0.6`, `1.0`).
 Example:
 The default arguments for the pressure condition is `instruct=scn-1_se-0` and `modality=vector`.
+Use `overwrite=True` to overwrite existing checkpoints and start training from scratch:
 ```
 gpu=0 bash run.sh python -m tdmpc2.train task=humanoid_h1dualarm-rub-v0 seed=0
 ```